litalien101/public-library/agreements/annex-a-equity-community-rewards.md

   - Compliance with securities, tax, and regulatory laws.
 - Allocation methods (pro‑rata, performance‑weighted, discretionary) must be documented and transparent.

-### 2.2 Core Contributors
+### A.2.2 Core Contributors
 - Considered for performance‑based equity grants at Board discretion.
 - No guarantee of eligibility.
 - Grants require signed agreement.
 - Vesting follows the Equity Incentive Plan.
 - Performance criteria are objective, transparent, and measurable (e.g., product milestones, quarterly user growth, operational improvements).

-### 2.3 Vesting, Termination & Clawback
+### A.2.3 Vesting, Termination & Clawback
 - Standard vesting applies, subject to termination and Board‑approved clawback provisions.
 - Early departures may affect vesting; rules defined in individual agreements and EIP.
 - **Clawback Enforcement:** May be applied in cases of fraud, misconduct, or regulatory non‑compliance; enforcement requires formal Board resolution and documentation in the Equity Incentive Plan.

-### 2.4 Legal Compliance
+### A.2.4 Legal Compliance
 - All equity allocations must comply with applicable securities, tax, and labor laws.

 ---

-## 3. Community Rewards (Tokens)
+## A.3 Community Rewards (Tokens)

-### 3.1 Non‑Financial Recognition Tokens
+### A.3.1 Non‑Financial Recognition Tokens
 Tokens issued for recognition are:
 - Non‑transferable
 - Non‑financial
 - Not investment instruments
 - Not redeemable for money or tied to company value

-### 3.2 No Guarantee of Value or Liquidity
+### A.3.2 No Guarantee of Value or Liquidity
 - Tokens do not guarantee appreciation, resale, or liquidity events.

-### 3.3 Governance of Tokens
+### A.3.3 Governance of Tokens
 - Token rules governed under a separate Community Rewards Policy.
 - Policy may be updated or discontinued at Board discretion.
 - Community input may be considered, but the Board retains final authority.
 - Governance includes annual review for alignment with values and compliance.

-### 3.4 Dispute Resolution
+### A.3.4 Dispute Resolution
 - Contributors may appeal allocation decisions via Annex C enforcement procedures.
 - Appeals may challenge allocation fairness but cannot create entitlement to equity or tokens.

 ---

-## 4. Transparency & Reporting
+## A.4 Transparency & Reporting

-### 4.1 Voluntary Reporting
+### A.4.1 Voluntary Reporting
 - Guardian Override may publish quarterly summaries of equity and token allocations.

-### 4.2 Content
+### A.4.2 Content
 - Recognition milestones, distribution summaries, and trends.
 - Anonymized or pseudonymized to protect privacy.
 - Published in PDF and Registry snapshot formats.
 - Compliant with applicable laws and GDPR‑like standards.

-### 4.3 Purpose
+### A.4.3 Purpose
 - Reinforce trust, fairness, and community engagement.
 - Summaries are informational only and do not confer rights or entitlements.

 ---

-## 5. Compliance & Legal Safeguards
+## A.5 Compliance & Legal Safeguards
-- **Board Approval Required:** No allocations are valid without formal Board approval.
+- **A.5.1 Board Approval Required:** No allocations are valid without formal Board approval.
-- **Written Agreements:** All equity and token grants require signed agreements.
+- **A.5.2 Written Agreements:** All equity and token grants require signed agreements.
-- **No Implied Rights:** This Annex does not constitute a promise of compensation or equity.
+- **A.5.3 No Implied Rights:** This Annex does not constitute a promise of compensation or equity.
 Recognition is illustrative and advisory only.
-- **Alignment:** All allocations and policies must comply with MEI v1.2, Annex C, and Contributor Agreement governance.
+- **A.5.4 Alignment:** All allocations and policies must comply with MEI v1.0, Annex C, and Contributor Agreement governance.

 ---

-## 6. Versioning, Updates & Archiving
+## A.6 Versioning, Updates & Archiving
-- **Publication:** Published in all major repositories and accompanying materials.
+- **A.6.1 Publication:** Published in all major repositories and accompanying materials.
-- **Versioning:** Semantic versioning (e.g., v1.0 → v1.2).
+- **A.6.2 Versioning:** Semantic versioning (e.g., v1.0 → v1.2).
 Major amendments require click‑through acceptance.
-- **Notification:** Contributors notified within 7 days via mailing lists, governance portal, and repository announcements.
+- **A.6.3 Notification:** Contributors notified within 7 days via mailing lists, governance portal, and repository announcements.
-- **Archiving:** All prior versions stored in immutable logs, including PDF, JSON snapshot, and version diff.
+- **A.6.4 Archiving:** All prior versions stored in immutable logs, including PDF, JSON snapshot, and version diff.
 Logs are publicly accessible to contributors.
-- **Cross‑References:** References to MEI and other annexes maintained in Appendix A of Annex C and Appendix MEI.0.
+- **A.6.5 Cross‑References:** References to MEI and other annexes maintained in Appendix A of Annex C and Appendix MEI.0.
 Persistent IDs (e.g., ANNEX‑E‑2.1‑2025) are used to ensure citation stability.

 ---

-## 7. Summary Table of Key Points
+## A.7 Summary Table of Key Points

 | Topic        | Key Points                                                                 |
 |--------------|-----------------------------------------------------------------------------|